formlio/forml/README.md

 --------------------

-Despite *DAG* (directed acyclic graph) being at the heart of ForML operations, it stands out amongst the many other task dependency processing systems due to:
+Despite *DAG* (directed acyclic graph) being at the heart of ForML operations, it stands out among the many other task dependency processing systems due to:

 1. Its specialization on machine learning problems, that is wired right into the flow topology.
 2. Concept of high-level operator composition which helps to wrap complex ML techniques into